 If you have to vent about something, whatever you do, don’t vent to the bride!
 She won’t thank you for it.
-So, if your bank account is looking dull, your fellow bridesmaids are not being cooperative or the wedding has dominated your life for the past 3 months, complain to anyone else but not the bride!
+If your bank account is looking dull, your fellow bridesmaids are not being cooperative or the wedding has dominated your life for the past 3 months … Complain to anyone else but not the bride!

 9. Plan a cracking hen party

 If the bride at hand is more of an introvert, perhaps a night of straw willies and strippers isn’t the best idea so take into consideration what would make your bride happy.

 The hen party is all about celebrating the brides last days as a Miss so we’re not saying don’t have fun, but if her last memories of single life are carrying you home and putting you to bed then we could understand her being a bit miffed!

 11. Minimize the amount of things that could go wrong

 Here at FYW, we recommend making up an emergency kit ready for the big day.
 Fill it with bobby pins, deodorant, perfume, tape, safety pins, mints and any other essential things you think the bride may need.
 Give some thought to how you will handle any wedding day nerves, unpredictable situations or wardrobe malfunctions and I’m sure the bride to be will be grateful for having chosen you as her bridesmaid.